 That apart, the app offers infinite canvas where imagination has room to grow and share your ideas naturally.
 It is also optimized for pen, touch, and keyboard inputs.

-If I can recall correctly, Whiteboard first came to Surface Pro devices and was then rolled out for Windows 10 in preview in December 2017.
+If I can recall correctly, Whiteboard first came to Surface Pro devices and was then rolled out for Windows 10.
 However, now, it has hit the general availability for both iOS and web versions.

 For additional information, visit office.com.